ssciwr/faunanet/README.md

 ```bash
 pip install faunanet[option]
 ```
-with option being "tensorflow" for the full tensorflow suite, or "tensorflow_lite" to install only the `tflite_runtime` package which only provides restricted support for model operations, while full tensorflow supports all models built with it.
-Installing it from pip will install the newest release version of `faunanet`.
+with option being "tensorflow" for the full tensorflow suite, or "tensorflow-lite" to install only the `tflite_runtime` package which only provides restricted support for model operations, while full tensorflow supports all models built with it.
+Installing it from pip will install the newest release version of `faunanet`. **One of the two is needed to run `faunanet`, with `tensorflow` being the appropriate one for most usecases.**

 You can also install it from source to get the latest development chagnes.
 To do this, clone the repository, create a [python virtual environment](https://docs.python.org/3/library/venv.html), and install `faunanet`into it:
 ```bash